Skip to content

 zarr_path str

-Path to the OME-Zarr dataset.
+The filesystem path to the OME-Zarr or Zarr dataset.

 required